Aris-Offline/Grand-Designer/README.md

 and such more.

 Because of words he shared are very fun, members of a QQ Group collect and adapt the messages he has sent, and format this repository in final.
+Copy or share these words if you like.